fullmoonissue/tas-scaffolding/doc/build-scaffolding.md

     # There is a default text in the README of your new project.
     # Update it with the minimum information you have.

+## Update the Makefile

+    # You can remove the tasks into the section for the scaffolding
+    # and the big section comments

 ## Operations if Bizhawk's OS and your OS are not the same